Yunus Nadi Abalıoğlu

 Yunus Nadi Abalıoğlu (1879 – 28 June 1945) was a Turkish journalist and the founder of the newspaper Cumhuriyet.
-He was known for his support for Turkish nationalism and his sympathies with the Nazi regime, publishing many antisemitic propaganda articles in praise of Adolf Hitler.
+He was known for his support for Turkish nationalism and his sympathies with the Nazi regime, publishing many anti-semitic propaganda articles in praise of Adolf Hitler.

 Early life

 Yunus Nadi was born to Hadji Halil Efendi and Ayse Hanim in Fethiye, modern-day Muğla Province.
-He attended primary school in Fethiye, madrasa at Süleymaniye Madrasa in Rhodes, high school at Galatasaray High School in Istanbul, and university at İstanbul Law School, where he began writing for the literary magazine Malumat.
+He attended primary school in Fethiye, at Süleymaniye Madrasa in Rhodes, high school at Galatasaray High School in Istanbul, and university at İstanbul Law School, where he began writing for the literary magazine Malumat.

 During his time in law school, Yunus Nadi became involved in dissident activity against Sultan Abdul Hamid II.
 As a result, Yunus Nadi was arrested in 1902, in his second year.
 He spent three years in prison before being released on December 28, 1904.
 After his release, he was exiled to his hometown of Fethiye, where he worked as a lawyer.
 It was during this time that he married Nazime Hanım, the daughter of a local customs officer.

-Constitutional Period
+Constitutional period

 When the constitutional monarchy was restored, Yunus Nadi returned to Istanbul, where he worked for İkdam as a translator and Tasvîr-i Efkâr as a writer and editor.
 Eventually, he left his position at Tasvîr-i Efkâr to become editor-in-chief at Rumeli, a Thessaloniki publication.

 In 1912, Yunus Nadi was elected to represent Aydın in the Ottoman Chamber of Deputies, a position he held for six terms.

 Yunus Nadi was a strong supporter of the Committee of Union and Progress, which perpetrated the Armenian genocide.
 He wrote in support of the genocide in a 1916 article for Tasvîr-i Efkâr, describing the polycommunal solidarity of the Ottoman state as having been proven “bankrupt” and commending the “clean-up of the fatherland.”